 Student members of the committee on student promotions and professional standards participate with equal term length, voting privileges and attendance privileges; equivalent to the status of voting faculty members.
 This informational privilege, i.e., to participate in confidential deliberations related to the student members’ classmates, is instituted with full recognition of the privacy issues at hand.
 However, the unique and invaluable nature of student input is considered to outweigh the inevitable privacy considerations; indeed, student participation is considered a cornerstone in assuring the quality of the committee’s discourse and decisions.

-Courses in Years I and II are graded Pass/Fail.
+Courses in Years 1 and 2 are graded Pass/Fail.
 Clinical rotations are graded Honors/High Pass/Pass/Low Pass/Fail and are accompanied by a written narrative summary of the student’s performance in that clinical setting.
 All grades and narratives are subject to informal and formal appeal processes.

-United States Medical Licensing Examination (USMLE) Steps I and II are required for graduation from the College, and three attempts are permitted for each of these exams.
+United States Medical Licensing Examination (USMLE) Step 1, Step 2CS, and Step 2CK are required for graduation from the College, and three attempts are permitted for each of these exams.

 In addition to appropriate provisions for periods of medical leave or accommodation, the College of Medicine provides up to two months, upon request, for maternity or paternity leave.
 This applies as well in the event of an adoption.
 Family medical leave, to assist in the care of an ill family member or after the loss of a family member, is granted unconditionally for the first request, for a period of up to two months.
 Variable with the timing of the above-described leaves, there may be unavoidable effects on curricular participation that may lead to the postponement of graduation or other scheduling consequences.